thereviews/thereviews.github.io/_posts/2022-06-15-Best-travel-compact-camera.md

-the nikon z6 is a compact 20.9 megapixel aps-c camera unlike nikon's previous model which took dslr and removed features in the name of its retro reconstruction the fc is not at all distracting ,  it can take full resolution photos of up to 11 frames per second and 4k video at 30fps for up to 30 minutes at a time good stuff
+the nikon zfc is a compact 20.9 megapixel aps-c camera unlike nikon's previous model which took dslr and removed features in the name of its retro reconstruction the fc is not at all distracting ,  it can take full resolution photos of up to 11 frames per second and 4k video at 30fps for up to 30 minutes at a time good stuff